How to Make a Grab & Go Bag and What's Included

 The term “elderly” is often used to describe an individual who is older in age, but it can also refer to physical limitations that may come with age.
 Not all older people experience these limitations and remain fit and active into their later years.
 Here, we are referring only to those who are experiencing the many common physical limitations and what they can pack to help meet these limitations.

-Anything that you, or the elderly person in your life, uses on a daily basis should be considered essential and should make its way into the person's grab & go bag.
+Anything that you, or the elderly person in your life, uses daily should be considered essential and should make its way into the person's grab & go bag.

 Examples